Estebangmz666/StayHub/docs/Architecture Document/use-cases.markdown

 - **Preconditions**: The guest is not registered in the system.
 - **Basic Flow**:
   1. The guest navigates to the registration page.
-  2. The guest enters their name, email, password (minimum 8 characters, uppercase, numbers), phone, role, and birth date.
+  2. The guest enters their name, email, password (minimum 8 characters, uppercase, numbers), phone, role, and birthdate.
   3. The system validates the email uniqueness (includes UC-021: Validate Unique Email).
   4. The system encrypts the password (includes UC-022: Encrypt Password).
   5. The system creates the account and assigns the "Guest" role.